-Key Factor #I - Fire emissions and distance of fire(s) to affected monitoring site location(s): At least one air quality related program (i.e., determining impacts at Class I areas) uses an emissions divided by distance (Q/D) relationship as a key factor for determining the influence of emissions on a downwind monitor.
-The EPA believes that it is appropriate to use a similar approach, along with key factor #2 detailed below, to determine if a Tier 2 exceptional events demonstration provides sufficient evidence to satisfy the clear causal relationship criteria for fire O3 demonstrations.
-To determine an appropriate and conservative value for the Q/D threshold (below which a full/Tier 3 exceptional events demonstration would be recommended), the EPA conducted a review of approved exceptional events demonstrations, a literature review of case specific fire-O3 impacts, and photochemical modeling analyses, as described above.
+Tier 3 analyses for the clear causal relationship), the EPA conducted a review of approved exceptional events demonstrations, a literature review of case specific fire-O3 impacts, and photochemical modeling analyses, as described above.
 The three analyses generally showed that larger O3 impacts occurred at higher Q/D values.
-The reviews and analyses did not conclude that particular O3 impacts will always occur above a particular value for Q/D. For this reason, a Q/D screening step alone is not sufficient to delineate conditions where sizable O3 impacts are likely to occur.
+The reviews and analyses did not conclude that particular O3 impacts will always occur above a particular value for O/D. For this reason, a O/D screening step alone is not sufficient to delineate conditions where sizable O3 impacts are likely to occur.
 Given this, the EPA recommends, as the first of two key factors, that the Q/D (as described below) should be ≥ 100 tons per day/kilometers (tpd/km).
-The rationale for the recommendation of ≥ 100 tpd/km as a conservative indicator of O3 impacts is based on the Q/D ratio for previously approved firerelated O3 exceptional events demonstrations and the modeling results that showed the largest O3 impacts were often associated with high Q/D values.
+The rationale for the recommendation of ≥ 100 tpd/km as a conservative indicator of O3 impacts is based on the Q/D ratio for previously approved fire-related O3 exceptional events demonstrations and the modeling results that showed the largest O3 impacts were often associated with high Q/D values.
 The O3 values within the approved demonstrations generally were associated with Q/D values above 50 tpd/km (Figure A2-1), though not all the concentrations shown were clear cases of causal contribution from fires.
 The largest O3 impacts from the modeling studies of the two largest fires (Wallow and Flint Hill fires) were associated with Q/D values above 100 tpd/km (Figure A2-5), and large O3 impacts were not observed in the modeling of the two smaller fires (Big Hill and Waterhole fires).
-Based on results from these analyses and reviews, if the Q/D (as defined and calculated in Section 3.5.1) is ≥ 100 (tpd/km), and key factor #2 is also met, then a Tier 2 demonstration may be appropriate.
+Based on results from these analyses and reviews, if the Q/D (as defined and calculated in Section 3.5.1) is ≥ 100 (tpd/km), and key factor #2 is also met, then Tier 2 analyses for the clear causal relationship criterion are likely appropriate.
 Following is a description of how an air agency could develop a Q/D analysis.